-- Official transcript(s) showing degree conferral mailed directly to CPA Ontario in a sealed envelope.
-If the official transcript does not show degree conferral, then the official transcript must accompany a copy of the original degree certificate.
-The fees associated with this option vary and depend on the fees charged by the respective institution. - A Course-by-Course credential evaluation carried out by World Education Services (WES) through their International Credential Advantage Package (ICAP), sent directly to CPA Ontario by WES.
+- For courses and/or degree programs completed in Canada, official transcript(s) showing course information (course names, terms of enrollment, grades, etc.) and degree conferral (if applicable) mailed directly to CPA Ontario in a sealed envelope from the institution's Registrar's Office. - For courses and/or degree programs completed outside Canada, a Course-by-Course credential evaluation carried out by World Education Services Canada (WES) through their International Credential Advantage Package (ICAP), sent directly to CPA Ontario by WES Canada.
 The associated fee for this report is set by WES and is to be paid directly to them.